rom-rb/rom-rails/README.md

 Rails integration for [Ruby Object Mapper](https://github.com/rom-rb/rom) which ships with:

-* Params sanitizer/coercer extension
-* Validation extension based on `ActiveModel`
 * Relation generators
 * Mapper generators
 * Command generators
+* Repository generators

+You may also want to look at [ROM Model](https://github.com/rom-rb/rom-model) which includes:

+* Params sanitizer/coercer extension
+* Validation extension based on `ActiveModel`

 ## Tests